skhiggins/ra_guide/README.md

 ## Setting up an existing repo on the server or a new computer
 KLC folders should be set up using Github (as if they were additional computers), so it’s easy to keep track of changes and sync files between the server and your local computer.

-### If there is already a folder set up on the server or computer and that be linked to the GitHub project repo:
+### If there is already a folder set up on the server or computer and that be linked to the GitHub project repo
+Type the following commands in the terminal:
 1. Change directory to the existing folder
     ```
     cd existing_folder